daemianmack/judge-thredd/README.md

     08:55 Chuck> Daisy: yes
 ```

-The distinction here being that Daisy is still talking to Chuck,
+The distinction being that Daisy is still talking to Chuck, but
-but *without attribution*.
-We can reasonably guess she's still speaking
+*without attribution*.
+We can reasonably guess she's still speaking to
-to Chuck -- even though her last statement is unattributed -- because Chuck
+Chuck -- even though her last statement is unattributed -- because
-is attributing *her* shortly after.
+Chuck is attributing *her* shortly after.

 There are likely other heuristics we can fall back on to increase accuracy.

 # Provided bits

-### Main interface
+### CLI interface

-CLI: `lein run example-irc-log-2015-08-07.txt`
+`lein run example-irc-log-2015-08-07.txt`

 ### Logfile parsing